All deadlines for forms and documents are listed by due date and should be returned to the corresponding office in the information below.

 If you wish to waive SHIP because you have other insurance, benefits under that plan must meet the following requirements:

-- Coverage must be continuous (no break or termination) for the entire academic year.
+- Coverage must be continuous (no break or termination) for the entire academic year, effective Aug.
+1, 2023 for all students.

 - Deductible must be $1,000 or less per policy year.